Employee Discount Schemes

 £40

-How Much Do Employee Discount Schemes Cost To Set Up?
+How Much Do UK Employee Discount Schemes Cost To Set Up?

-In terms of value for money, it’s hard to argue that employee discount schemes are one of the most cost-effective employee benefits you can offer.
+When it comes to value for money, employee discount schemes are easily one of the most cost-effective benefits an employer can provide.
+So, what’s the cost to set one up?

 Most providers offer tiered plans based on features and number of employees.
 This means that there are options for companies of all sizes and different budget needs.